pologrp/polo/docs/getting-started/setup.rst

 Here, we are checking out the ``v1.0.0`` snapshot.

-The second way is to `download <https://github.com/pologrp/polo/archive/master.zip>`_ the ``master`` branch as a zip file (named, e.g., ``polo-master.zip`` under ``$HOME/Downloads`` directory), and unzip its contents under ``$HOME`` by issuing the following command
+The second way is to :download:`download <https://github.com/pologrp/polo/archive/master.zip>` the ``master`` branch as a zip file (named, e.g., ``polo-master.zip`` under ``$HOME/Downloads`` directory), and unzip its contents under ``$HOME`` by issuing the following command